Reinforcement Learning from Human Feedback

 2. Saves memory by not needing to keep another set of model weights in memory.

-To state this formally, the GRPO objective is very similar to the PPO objective above:
+To state this formally, the GRPO objective is very similar to the PPO objective above.
+For GRPO, the loss is accumulated over a group of responses {a1,a2,...,aG} to a given question s:

 eq.
-4 is the implementation of GRPO when working with outcome supervision (either a standard reward model or a single verifiable reward) and a different implementation is needed with process supervision.
+29 is the implementation of GRPO when working with outcome supervision (either a standard reward model or a single verifiable reward) and a different implementation is needed with process supervision.
 In this case, GRPO computes the advantage as the sum of the normalized rewards for the following reasoning steps.
-To do so, the rewards are accumulated with additional tracking of a reasoning index \(j\), and then computed step wise as TODO, ref paper

 Compared to the original Deep RL literature where many of these algorithms were developed, implementing RL for optimizing language models or other large AI models requires many small implementation details.
 In this section, we highlight some key factors that differentiate the implementations of popular algorithms.